Benyamin Sueb: Film

 In 1970, Benyamin made his debut in Banteng Betawi.
 In 1972, he starred in his eighth film as Jamal, the main character in Intan Berduri.
 He was paired with Rima Melati.
 In 1973, he collaborated with Bing Slamet on Ambisi (Ambition) and Bing Slamet Setan Djalanan (Bing Slamet the Street Demon).
 He also collaborated with Sjumandjaja on Si Doel Anak Betawi.
 After starring in Si Doel Anak Betawi, he appeared in the sequel, Si Doel Anak Modern in 1975.

 As a producer, he formed the movie company Jiung Film, which created Musuh Bebuyutan (Arch-Nemesis; 1974), Benyamin Koboi Ngungsi (Benjamin the Refugee Cowboy; 1975) and Hippies Lokal (Local Hippies; 1976).
 He also starred in eleven films which featured his name in the title, including Benyamin Biang Kerok (1972), Benyamin Brengsek (Benyamin the Asshole; 1973) and Benyamin Jatuh Cinta (Benyamin Falls in Love; 1976).

-In the 1980s, after releasing Betty Bencong Slebor (Betty, the Frightful Transvestite), he decided to stop producing his own films and closed his movie company due to his revenues being less than production costs.
+In the 1980s, after releasing Betty Bencong Slebor (Betty, the Frightful Transvestite), he decided to stop producing his films and closed his movie company due to his revenues being less than production costs.

 He played in more than 53 films, as the main character or a supporting character.

 Death

-He died of a heart attack on 5 September 1995 after playing soccer.
+He died of a heart attack on 5 September 1995 after playing football.

 Personal life

 In 1959, Benyamin married Noni.
-He proposed to her, but was rejected by her stepfather.
+He proposed to her but was rejected by her stepfather.
 After that, he proposed to Noni's biological father and was accepted.
 One year later, Beib, his first son was born.
-He divorced Noni on 7 July 1979 and reconciled in the same year.
+On 7 July 1979, he divorced Noni and reconciled in the same year, but this did not last long because in 1981 they divorced again.
+In 1983, He remarried to Alfiah.

 Awards

 In 1973, Benyamin received a Citra Award for Intan Berduri.
-In 1975, he won another for Si Doel Anak Modern.
+In 1977, he won another for Si Doel Anak Modern.
 In 1995, he received a special award from the committee of Festival Sinetron Indonesia for his contribution to the development of Indonesian soap operas.

 Benyamin was celebrated in a Google Doodle on 22 September 2020, on the occasion of the commemoration of a park with his name in East Jakarta.